Knowledge Co-production

 7

-Science & Politics
+Science & Public policy

 We investigate innovative ways to provide knowledge to the decision-making and law-making processes.
 We co-produce scientific knowledge within the Social-Ecological Systems, which informs regulatory discussions from an «Honest Knowledge Broker» focus.